mlpack/ensmallen/doc/optimizers.md

 *An optimizer for arbitrary multi-objective functions.*

 Adaptive Geometry Estimation based Multi-Objective Evolutionary Algorithm (AGE-MOEA) is an optimization framework based on NSGA-II yet differs from it in replacing the crowding distance of NSGA-II by a survival score, for which calculations need the diversity and proximity of non-dominated sets.
-To simplify the computation of the survival score, in each generation, the geometry of the initial non-dominated subset is estimated by AGE-MOEA afterwards, this estimation which gets more accurate as the algorithm matures, is used as the geometry of the Pareto set
+To simplify the computation of the survival score, in each generation, the geometry of the initial non-dominated subset is estimated by AGE-MOEA afterwards, this estimation which gets more accurate as the algorithm matures, is used as the geometry of the Pareto set.

 #### Constructors